ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/site_separation.md

     (^[a-zA-Z]{2}[0-9])(?!.*-dev)
     ```

-    - `BL1-router01` the regex will match and the device will be assigned to the site `BL1`
+    - `BL1-router01` the regex will match, and the device will be assigned to the site `BL1`
     - `PA2-router02-dev` teh regex will not match, as we can see `-dev` in the hostname

 Use this link to read more about [Regular Expression and Assertion](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Assertions#other_assertions)